drobin04/Dashboardify/README.md

 # Future Ideas

-- Ability to query scalar values as widget results, as well as show a result list.
+- Ability to query widget results, show a result list.
 - For scalar values, widget becomes a link that can take you to another page that displays the results in a table format.
 - API functionality for capturing requests into a custom sqlite db, then ability to display results on dashboard.
-- personal idea - api for capturing results from an app that logs cpu, memory, gpu data while in a game.

 # SQL Server Connectivity